-- Alameda (via WRSS), the Defendants personally received SAFEs from WRS, purportedly in consideration for the transfers, on both July 25, 2022 and September 30, 2022.
+- 54. Despite the fact that the funds used by WRS to acquire Embed came from Alameda (via WRSS), Bankman-Fried, Singh, and Wang personally received SAFEs from WRS, purportedly in consideration for the transfers, on both July 25, 2022 and September 30, 2022.
 The SAFEs provided that each of Bankman-Fried, Singh, and Wang would "automatically" receive an amount of WRS common stock in accordance with the size of their supposed capital contributions to WRS no later than December 31, 2022, or upon an "earlier . . .
 Dissolution Event[.]"
-When WRS filed its Chapter 11 Case on November 14, 2022, the SAFEs automatically converted into WRS common stock.5 - 54.
-The Defendants did not intend or have the ability to repay these funds to Alameda, and Alameda did not intend or have the ability to repay the funds that it had taken from FTX.com at the FTX Insiders' direction using the "special privileges" the FTX Insiders had created for Alameda.
+When WRS filed its Chapter 11 Case on November 14, 2022, the SAFEs automatically converted into WRS common stock.
+On information and belief, Giles knew that the Embed acquisition was funded with cash that came from outside of WRS. - 55.
+Bankman-Fried, Singh, and Wang did not intend or have the ability to repay these funds to Alameda, and Alameda did not intend or have the ability to repay the funds that it had taken from FTX.com at the FTX Insiders' direction using the "special privileges" the FTX Insiders had created for Alameda.
 In addition, it appears that neither Ellison nor anyone else at Alameda-other than Bankman-Fried acting as the sole (and interested) director of Alameda-ever considered whether the "loans" benefited Alameda as a corporate entity distinct from WRS.
-Any gains generated by the Embed acquisition above the amount of the "loans" (assuming they would ever be repaid) would have accrued directly to the Defendants via their equity stakes in WRS.
+Any gains generated by the Embed acquisition above the amount of the "loans" (assuming they would ever be repaid) would have accrued directly to Bankman-Fried, Singh, and Wang via their equity stakes in WRS.